sonalinayak121/test-repo/readme.md

-this repository is just for the sake of knowledge
+this repository is just for the knowledge purpose